zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/troubleshooting.md

 This happens because there is more than one Kendo UI widget with the same `Name()`.
 Check the solution of the previous problem.

+## Using Html.Kendo().SomeKendoWidgetFor() helper does not update the bound property on the server

+Most probably this is happening because you have specified Name() for the widget which is different than the property name.
+Since the Name() controlls not only the "id" attribute of the input element but the "name" attribute as well, the MVC model binder will fail to bind the value.

+### Solution

+Omit specifying Name() or use the same Name() as the name of the property.

 ## Kendo UI wrappers do not work inside client templates

 This can happen if the wrapper is declared without ToClientTemplate().
 For more information please refer to